noahehall/theBookOfNoah/linux/cmdline.md

       - echo ${myvar[*]} - one two three four
       - unset myvar[3] - deletes index 3
       - unset myvar - deletes all values
+    - local vars: use lowercase
+  - `myvar=myval` re/set a variable, no space around the `=`
+  - export myvar: converts a local variable to a global variable
+    - changing a global variable within a child shell does not affect the variables value in the parent shell
 ### environment variables: some important ones
   - BASH_SUBSHELL `used at the end of a cmd/process-list to determine how many subshell(s) were created
   - LS_COLORS: controls the color for different types of text displayed in a terminal emulator